nus-cs2103-AY2021S1/tp/docs/team/wangmo.md

 ---
 ## Project: tCheck

-tCheck is a desktop application that helps bubble tea store managers manage the staffs’ contact information, store’s inventory and historical sales data.
+tCheck is a desktop application that offers an integrated system to efficiently manage a bubble tea shop, of the (imaginary) brand T-sugar, by providing sales tracking, ingredient tracking and manpower management.
 It is optimized for CLI users to update and retrieve the information more efficiently.

 Given below are my contributions to the project.